 A look into RMC

-We act as a bridge for students – from home and school to a new stage of life.“Living on campus at RMC is the best decision I could have made when leaving home.
+We act as a bridge for students – from home and school to a new stage of life.
+Our vision is to see our residents grow into competent community leaders and global citizens with great integrity.“Living on campus at RMC is the best decision I could have made when leaving home.
 There is such a strong sense of community, everyone is included and accepted and the college as a whole is a clean, safe and supportive living environment.
 I have very much enjoyed my years here at RMC.”

 At our College, there are opportunities for countless cultural experiences because of our appreciation and support of cultural diversity.
 Though our community is large, it is separated into smaller communities within blocks.
 The block that you choose to live in will become a neighbourhood of sorts, with residents on your floor becoming your closest friends and colleagues.